Professor of Global Languages, Cultures, and Literature

 Office: Naughton 105

-Dr. Maria Ann Roglieri is Professor of Romance Languages.
-She teaches courses in Italian language and Italian literature in translation (in the Honors Program).
+Dr. Maria Ann Roglieri is Professor of Romance Languages and teaches courses in Romance languages and literature in translation, as well as in World Literatures.
+She is department coordinator for all Spanish language and literature courses, as well as Italian and French courses.
 She holds a Ph.D. and an M.A. in Romance Languages and Literatures from Harvard University and a B.A. in Italian literature from Columbia University.
-She also studied Italian literature and opera at L’Università di Roma, La Sapienza.
+She also studied Italian literature and Italian opera at L’Università di Roma, La Sapienza.

 A native of New Jersey, Dr. Roglieri has lived in New York, Rome, and Cambridge.
-She has taught Italian language and literature courses at Harvard University (1989-1994) and at St. Thomas Aquinas College since 1995.
-Dr. Roglieri has been active in many faculty committees and in student advisement and serves as faculty advisor to the STAC Italian Club on campus.
+She has taught language and literature courses at Harvard University (1989-1994) and at St. Thomas Aquinas College since 1995.
+Dr. Roglieri also serves on many faculty committees and as a student advisor.

-In both her academic and her public service work, she regularly speaks Italian and French and does research, conducts business and publishes in several other languages.
-Thus in the classroom and by example she encourages her students to learn the basics of a Romance language and especially to conduct themselves in a variety of international research, business, and travel situations in multiple languages.
+In both her academic and her public service work, she regularly uses Italian, French, and Spanish and does research, conducts business and publishes in these Romance language as well.
+Thus in the classroom and by example, she encourages her students to learn the basics of a Romance language and especially to conduct themselves in a variety of international research, business, and travel situations in multiple languages.